The legal framework that allows sweepstakes casinos to operate by giving away prizes through a promotional sweepstakes mechanism.

 Most states allow sweepstakes casinos, but Washington, Idaho, and some others have restrictions.
 Always check our state-by-state guide for the latest information on legal availability in your jurisdiction.

-An online gaming platform that uses a sweepstakes model with virtual currencies instead of real-money wagering, making it legal in most US states without a gambling license.
+An online gaming platform that uses a sweepstakes-style promotional model with separate entertainment and prize-play currencies instead of direct cash wagering.

 The two-currency model used by sweepstakes casinos with Gold Coins for play money and Sweep Coins for prize-eligible play.